AndyObtiva/glimmer/README.markdown

 The `-r` option preloads (requires) the `glimmer` library in Ruby.

 The `-S` option specifies a script to run.

-## Platform Support

-Glimmer runs on Mac, Windows, and Linux

 ### Mac Support